 There are third-party migration tools for moving on-premises SharePoint resources to Office 365.
 These tools provide additional information like real-time performance reports, backup support, and simplified user interfaces for performing the migration.
 While these tools are arguably more user-friendly than the out-of-the-box SharePoint migration tool, they too have their drawbacks.

 While all the options stated above are viable methods to migrate SharePoint to Office 365, there are several complexities involved in moving contents from on-premises servers to Office 365.
 Some businesses choose to bypass the migration process by integrating Office 365 with on-premises infrastructure.
 Others outsource it to experts.
-As a Microsoft Gold Partner and a Tier 1 CSP for Office 365, Apps4Rent has assisted several clients to migrate to Office 365.
+As a Microsoft Solutions Partner, Apps4Rent has assisted several clients to migrate to Office 365.
 Our experts provide round-the-clock support via phone chat and email.
 If you have any doubts about migration, feel free to have a chat with us.